 To take advantage of the cuttlefish’s unique biology, we are developing a toolkit for the dwarf cuttlefish, Sepia bandensis, hosted on our website, Cuttlebase.
 Current tools include a developmental staging series, a brain atlas, body atlas, and the dwarf cuttlefish genome.

 During my Ph.D., I co-created a CRISPR/Cas web tool called CHOPCHOP.
 We are continually adding new genomes to CHOPCHOP requested by members of the scientific community.
-We now host almost 500 species, from viruses to plants to pigs.
+We currently host over 500 species, from viruses to plants to pigs.